 The recent success in reprogramming somatic cells to pluripotent Induced Pluripotent Stem (iPS) cells by defined factors has opened exciting possibilities not only for the investigation of complex human diseases in the Petri dish but also for the ultimate application in transplantation therapy.
-A major focus of our work is (i) to study the molecular mechanisms of somatic reprogramming and to devise efficient approaches for the reprogramming of mouse and human somatic cells; (ii) to derive patient specific iPS cells for the generation of tissue culture models of major human diseases; and (iii) to establish proof of principle experiments for the eventual therapeutic use of iPS cells.
+A major focus of our work is (i) to study the molecular mechanisms of somatic reprogramming and to devise efficient approaches for the reprogramming of mouse and human somatic cells; (ii) to derive patient specific iPS cells for the generation of tissue culture models of major human diseases; and (iii) to establish efficient gene editing approaches in human cells.

 (i) Molecular mechanisms: The study of induced pluripotency is complicated by the need for infection with high titer retroviral vectors resulting in genetically heterogeneous cell populations.
 We have generated genetically homogeneous “secondary” mouse and human somatic cells that carry the reprogramming factors as defined doxycycline (dox)-inducible transgenes.
 This system facilitates the characterization of reprogramming and provides a unique platform for genetic or chemical screens to enhance reprogramming or replace individual factors.
-For example, the secondary system has allowed us to define the role of stochastic epigenetic events and of cell proliferation during the reprogramming process.
-Also, we have been able to generate iPS cells and mice from different somatic donor cells such as mature B cells, intestinal cells and neural precursors.
+For example, the secondary system has allowed us to describe the role of stochastic epigenetic events and of cell proliferation during the reprogramming process.
+Single cell expression analysis was used to define an initial stochastic followed by a deterministic phase in the reprogramming process.

-(iv) Genetic manipulation of human ES and iPS cells: In contrast to mouse ES cells, homologous recombination in human pluriptient cells is extremely inefficient impeding progress in using the potential of human ES and iPS cells for disease research.
+(iii) Genetic manipulation of human ES and iPS cells: In contrast to mouse ES cells, homologous recombination in human pluripotent cells is extremely inefficient impeding progress in using the potential of human ES and iPS cells for disease research.
 We have used Zinc Finger Nucleases (ZFN) and TALENs (Transcription Activator Effector Like Nucleases) to engineer genes.
+Most recently we have adapted the CRISPR/Cas9 gene editing technology to efficiently generate human ES and iPS cells as well as mice carrying multiple mutations.
 These novel approaches are efficient in introducing specific alterations into cellular genes including deletions, insertions and point mutations.
 It is likely that these approaches will vastly expand our ability to establish in vitro model system to study complex human disease in the Petri dish by generating genetically defined disease specific and matched control iPS or ES cells.

 Boyer, L.A., Lee, T.I., Cole, M.F., Johnstone, S.E., Levine, S.S., Zucker, J.P., Guenther, M.G., Kumar, R.M., Murray, H.L., Jenner, R.G., et al. (2005).
 Core transcriptional regulatory circuitry in human embryonic stem cells.
 Cell 122, 947-956.